-These are optional opportunities, which can be taken up each summer subject to passing that year.
+\These are optional opportunities, which can be taken up each summer following your first and second years of study, subject to passing that year.

 Our trainees in the media

 Unlike at most universities, our trainees aren't limited to student publications.
 They're out getting exclusive stories for our news agency Kennedy News and Media, covering live sport for our sports press agency Sportsbeat and reviewing amazing gigs - and much more - for our online news sites.